ifwe/bruce/doc/detailed_config.md

 *before* sending Bruce a shutdown signal.
 The default value is 30000.
 * `--dispatcher_restart_max_delay N`: This specifies the maximum allowed delay in milliseconds for dispatcher shutdown during a pause or metadata update event.
-During this time period, each send thread will attempt to finish sending any message currently being sent and then shut down.
-Each receive thread will attempt to drain its queue of sent produce requests waiting for responses from Kafka.
-Any unsent messages in remaining in a send thread's queue after it shuts down will be sent after the dispatcher is restarted with new metadata.
-The messages contained in any remaining sent produce requests in a receive thread's "ACK waiting" queue on dispatcher shutdown will be resent after the dispatcher is restarted with new metadata.
+During this time period, each dispatcher thread will attempt to finish sending any message currently being sent before shutting down.
+Each dispatcher thread will also attempt to drain its queue of sent produce requests waiting for responses from Kafka.
+Any unsent messages in remaining in a dispatcher thread's queue after it shuts down will be sent after the dispatcher is restarted with new metadata.
+The messages contained in any remaining sent produce requests in a dispatcher thread's "ACK waiting" queue on dispatcher shutdown will be resent after the dispatcher is restarted with new metadata.
 These messages will be reported as possible duplicates in Bruce's discard reporting interface.
 The default value is 5000.
 * `--metadata_refresh_interval N`: This specifies Bruce's metadata refresh interval in minutes.
 The actual interval will vary somewhat due to added randomness.
 This will spread out the metadata requests of multiple Bruce